EmployeeIssues.comU.S. Employee Rights in Plain English

 Statute of Limitations

-A municipal, state or Federal law that imposes a time limit for suing in court, filing a charge with a government agency or taking other legal action, typically starting on the date an alleged wrongdoing first occurred.
+A municipal, state or Federal law that imposes a time limit for suing in court, filing a charge with a government agency or taking other legal action after an alleged wrongdoing occurred.
 Among the intentions is to help ensure defendants' rights to speedy trials and other proceedings, while preserving the "freshness" of evidence.
-Time limits vary, depending under which law one takes legal action; but, they can be relatively short.
-For example, an employee typically has only 180 days to file a charge of employment discrimination with the EEOC under a Federal discrimination law, 300 days if the charge also falls under a state or local discrimination law.
+Time limits vary depending under which law one takes legal action.
+For example, an employee typically has 180 days to file a charge of employment discrimination with the EEOC under a Federal discrimination law, 300 days if the charge also falls under a state or local discrimination law.

 Top